Eustathius of Sebaste

+Eustathius was son of the Arian bishop Eulalius of Sebaste and was born sometime around 300 AD.
 He was originally a monk, and is said to have been the first who acquainted the Armenians with an ascetic life.
 For this reason some persons ascribed to him the work on Ascetics, which is usually regarded as the production of Saint Basil of Caesarea.
+Basil was a close friend and student of Eustathius, looking up to him from a young age; Eustathius greatly influenced Basil, including inspiring him to pursue the monastic life instead of studying in Athens.